-Although Bob has accepted a full-time leadership position with The Church of Jesus Christ of Latter-day Saints, he continues to serve as a member of HGGC's Fund II Investment Committee, as well as the Fund I Policy and Investment Committee.
+Although Bob has accepted a full-time leadership position with The Church of Jesus Christ of Latter-day Saints, he continues to serve as a member of HGGC's Fund I, Fund II and Fund III Investment Committees.

 Bob has been involved in private equity since 1986.
 From 1989 to 2004, he served as a Managing Director of Bain Capital.
 He was one of the firm's senior partners and served as a member of its Management and Business Policy committees.
 He also led many of the firm's investments and oversaw Bain Capital Europe, where he opened the firm's London and Munich offices.